dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 </tr>
 <tr>
 <td><p>Axis title</p></td>
 <td><p>Type a title here to display a label next to the x or y axis.
-Useful when you want to give context information to the chart, for example about the unit of measure.</p></td>
+Useful when you want to give context information to the visualization, for example about the unit of measure.</p></td>
 </tr>
 <tr>
 <td><p>Axis range</p></td>